-The leading case is Siborurema in which the Court of Appeal decided that decisions of the OIA are subject to Judicial Review, but the scope of any Review will be limited and it is unlikely that many claims will get through the permission “filter” stage.
-The court will be “very slow” to interfere with the exercise of judgment leading to a Decision that a complaint is Not Justified.
-The Court of Appeal also decided that the OIA has a broad discretion to determine the nature and extent of its own reviews.
+The leading case is Siborurema in which the Court of Appeal decided that our decisions are subject to judicial review, but the scope of the court’s review will be limited and it is unlikely that many claims will get through the permission “filter” stage.
+The court will be “very slow” to interfere if, exercising our judgment, we decide that a complaint is Not Justified.
+The Court of Appeal also decided that we have a broad discretion to decide the nature and extent of our reviews.

-In practice, about a fifth of judicial review claims against the OIA are given permission to proceed.
-A number of judgments have provided useful guidance on the OIA's approach.
-In the case of Maxwell, a challenge was bought to the approach taken by the OIA in complaints raising the issue of disability discrimination.
-The Court of Appeal dismissed Ms Maxwell’s appeal and ruled that the OIA’s decision on her complaint was “an adequately reasoned decision in accordance with its procedures, in accordance with the law and as a proper exercise of its wide discretion.”
+In the case of Maxwell, a challenge was brought to the approach we take in complaints raised about disability discrimination.
+The Court of Appeal dismissed Ms Maxwell’s appeal and ruled that our decision on her complaint was “an adequately reasoned decision in accordance with its procedures, in accordance with the law and as a proper exercise of its wide discretion.”

 Giving judgment on 27 October 2011, Lord Justice Mummery said:

-The Court of Appeal again considered the OIA’s approach to its reviews in Sandhar.
-Lord Justice Longmore approved comments made by Mr Justice Ockelton in Budd, in which the student claimed that the OIA ought to have called for the student’s examination script, and ought to have conducted a “full merits review” of his claim, and held an oral hearing.
+The Court of Appeal again considered our approach to our reviews in Sandhar.
+Lord Justice Longmore approved comments made by Mr Justice Ockelton in Budd, in which the student claimed that we ought to have to have carried out a “full merits review” of his claim, and held an oral hearing.
 The Judge said:

 “The OIA does its task properly if it continues its investigation until it is confident that it has all the material it needs in order to make a decision on the individual complaint, and then makes its decision.
 The exercise of a discretion in this context is simply the continuous consideration of whether any more information is needed in order to make a decision on the particular complaint.”

-In the case of Burger, the Court of Appeal considered whether an error in the OIA’s decision was sufficiently material to have affected the outcome of the OIA’s review, and determined that it was not.
+In the case of Burger, the Court of Appeal considered whether a mistake in our decision was sufficiently material to have affected the outcome of our review, and determined that it was not.
 Lady Justice Hallett said,

 "The OIA was set up to provide speedy, effective and cost effective resolution of students' complaints.
 It was not set up as a court or tribunal or other judicial body.
 Any court asked to review its decisions must, therefore, act with caution.
 One must look to the nature of the complaint before the OIA and how the OIA responded in far more general terms than might be the case when reviewing a decision of a judge.
 Here the OIA did its very best with a very far ranging series of complaints made by the appellant.
 It followed rational and fair procedures and gave adequate reasons for its decisions and recommendations.
 It addressed the substance of the complaints.
 Even if no errors had been made the result would have been the same."

-- Gopikrishna, in which the Court considered the approach the OIA should take to new evidence presented by the student which was not available to the Higher Education Provider during its consideration of the case.
+- Gopikrishna: the court considered the approach we should take to new evidence presented by the student which was not available to the higher education provider when it considered the case.

-- Thilakawardhana, in which the Court considered the OIA’s approach to a Higher Education provider’s decision about a student’s fitness to practise.
+- Thilakawardhana: the court considered our approach to a higher education provider’s decision about a student’s fitness to practise.

-The Court has also provided useful guidance for students and providers where the student wishes to preserve their rights to bring legal proceedings against the provider.
+- Rafique-Aldawery: the Court of Appeal considered whether to give formal guidance to students and providers where the student wants to preserve their rights to bring legal proceedings against the provider.